¨I am not giving up. I am just starting over.¨

 Despite this rationale for buying the house, it was not as easy to adjust to life in Merida as I expected.
-I missed moving all the time.
-It was hard to settle down in one place.
+I missed moving all the time, and it was hard to settle down in one place.

 I made this situation worse by contracting out for significant changes to my house that lasted almost three years.
 I never enjoyed working on a home, even in the US.

-Before the house was finished, I always felt a bit trapped in Merida.
-I didn’t particularly appreciate waiting for workers to show up.
-I also got tired of sometimes waiting weeks or months at a time for the work to end.
+Before the house finished, I always felt a bit trapped in Merida.
+I didn’t particularly appreciate waiting for workers to show up, and I also got tired of sometimes waiting weeks or months at a time for the work to end.

 I could never get enough information to plan anything.
 Sometimes workers finished their tasks incredibly quickly.
 Other times, things would come to a halt for weeks at a time.
 I went to ATMs often to take money out to pay workers but always wondered if I was being taken advantage of because I did not know much about home repairs.

 In retrospect, moving back and forth and working on my home put me in the throes of a prolonged, mild culture shock during the three to six months a year I spent in Merida.
 I dealt with my house-related frustrations by frequently leaving, never making friends, and avoiding becoming part of the community.
 Once I felt comfortable with someone, I left.

 I am More Comfortable Staying in One Place While Starting My New Business

 I have found it hard to work on my business while I was in travel mode.
 Unlike most bloggers, I don’t write articles with titles like “The Ten Best Romantic Restaurants in Brooklyn.”
 (Since these types of pieces work well with Google algorithms).
 While there is nothing wrong with these articles, they are not for me to write, and I miss details and am more interested in more significant travel topics.